Plebware/Plebware.github.io/video/youtube-links/_posts/2026-06-12-linus-tech-tips.md

 Linus Tech Tips succeeds because it combines technical depth with accessibility.

-The channel demonstrates that learning about technology does not need to be dry or overly academic.
+The channel demonstrates that learning about technology need not be dry or overly academic.
 Through curiosity, experimentation, and practical demonstrations, complex concepts become understandable and enjoyable.

 Millions of viewers have learned how to: